mjon/WildCounts/_posts/2020-10-29-What-to-photograph-when-counting-the-wild.md

 <div class="indent">
 <figure>
 <a href="https://www.inaturalist.org/observations/1017418" title="Flowers of a male Chilean mayten"><img src="https://inaturalist-open-data.s3.amazonaws.com/photos/1199213/large.jpg" width="480px" alt="Flowers of a male Chilean mayten"></a><a href="https://www.inaturalist.org/observations/35588100" title="Flowers of a female Chilean mayten"><img src="https://inaturalist-open-data.s3.amazonaws.com/photos/56131904/large.jpg" width="480px" alt="Flowers of a female Chilean mayten"></a>
-<figcaption>Flowers of a male and female Chilean mayten, <i>Maytenus boaria</i>.
+<figcaption>Flowers of a male and female Chilean mayten, <i>Martens boaria</i>.
 This species has separate male and female trees, with only the female making seed.
 In &#332;tautahi-Christchurch, NZ, initially only males were planted in gardens, but later females were also sold through the nursery trade and it was then that it became a weed.
 Now, knowing where the females are is particularly important.</figcaption>
 </figure>
 </div>